OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 This works well and the imports are all fixed, but once we start the game, it crashes.
 I tried to track down the cause and realized that some imports were different to the original.
 So it looks like we either tripped a tripwire and SafeDisc will mess up the imports if we call them out of order or there is some setup going on that we miss.
 Let's check.
 The particular CALL that is messed up is the one at 0x005C85B8.
 Normally it should call _InitializeCriticalSection_ but it was resolved to _WriteFile_ by the script.<br>

-In order to address the issue, I modified the script to only resolve that function (not the whole IAT) and it also returned _WriteFile_ so it looks like we miss some setup.
-Maybe SafeDisc expects us to call one particular function first.
-Lets see.
+In order to address the issue, I modified the script to only resolve that function (not the whole IAT) and it also returned _WriteFile_, so it looks like the order is not important, but we might miss some setup step.
+Maybe SafeDisc expects us to call one particular function first that they injected in the game code.
 After some minutes of poking in the dark and testing different things I found out that the return address on the stack seems to play an important role.
-Well, that means we need to find a corresponding CALL for every freakin' import... ooouf!<br>
+Well, that means we need to find a corresponding CALL for every freakin' thunk... ooouf!<br>

 Let's try if we can pull that off with a script...<br>

-- Go through the IAT and select the addresses that go to a stub
+- Go through the IAT and select the addresses that go to a stub (idientified via the address)
 - Find a CALL to that stub via a searchpattern
 - Push the return address of that CALL on the stack
 - Modify EIP to point to the stub